Historic Nowra Bridge repurposing

 Frequently asked questions

-The future of the bridge has been the subject of extensive investigations and in 2018 it was recommended the bridge be retained and repurposed as a dedicated pedestrian and cyclist path
+The future of the historical bridge has been the subject of extensive investigations and in 2018 it was decided the bridge would be retained and repurposed as a dedicated pedestrian and cyclist path.

-The decision was based on the historical significance and heritage value of the bridge, while also taking into consideration the expected benefits and community feedback.
+The decision was based on the historical significance and heritage value of the bridge, while also considering the expected benefits to the area and community feedback.

 The historic bridge is around six metres wide and 342 metres long.

-The bridge is a rare example of a pin-jointed Whipple truss bridge and is listed on a number of heritage registers as having both local and state significance, including Transport's Section 170 Heritage and Conservation Register.
+The historic bridge is a rare example of a pin-jointed Whipple truss bridge is listed on several heritage registers as having both local and state significance, including on Transport's Section 170 Heritage and Conservation Register.
+It is one of the oldest functioning crossings in the region.

-The historical and structural significance of the bridge was a key factor in the decision to retain it and limits the repurposing options.
-Any proposal will need to be sympathetic to the bridge's existing heritage value and appearance.
+The historical and structural significance of the bridge was a key factor in the decision to retain it however, it has limited the repurposing options.

 As the historic bridge is only around six metres wide and the area is prone to strong gusts of wind, it is unsafe to have market stalls set up along the bridge.
 There are also environmental concerns including the risk of large amounts of rubbish falling or blowing into the Shoalhaven River and contaminating the catchment area.